plone/plone.patternslib/README.rst

 This means that we have to rely on the version of `pat-utils` in Mockup/Plone 5.x.
 If no new methods have been added to `pat-utils` in later versions of Patternslib, then it shouldn't be an issue.

+If you make some changes to the pattern or the bundle, you need to re-compile the bundle.

+You can use `plone-compile-resources <https://docs.plone.org/adapt-and-extend/theming/resourceregistry.html#compiling-bundles>`_ script on a Plone site where this plugin is installed:

+    ./bin/plone-compile-resources --site-id=Plone -b bundle-leaflet

+    ./bin/plone-compile-resources --site-id=Plone -b patterns

 Installation
 ------------